In Search of Rare Plants

 Plant Conservation Volunteers like Deb and Scott give their time to help conserve and promote New England’s native plants.
 Since 1998, hundreds of volunteers with the New England Wild Flower Society have conducted field work and provided invaluable data about rare, native plants in all six New England states.

 Deb got started with the Plant Conservation Volunteers after getting her feet wet with other volunteer pursuits.
 In the early 90s, she got involved with her local conservation commission, which was working on a wetlands inventory at the time.
-She later boosted her natural resources knowledge with UNH Cooperative Extension’s the Natural Resources Stewards program, then called the Community Tree Stewards.
+She later boosted her natural resources knowledge with UNH Cooperative Extension’s Natural Resources Stewards program, then called the Community Tree Stewards.

 Scott is also on his town’s conservation commission and has been involved with the Plant Conservation Volunteers for about 5 years, as well as UNH Cooperative Extension's NH Coverts Project, a wildlife-oriented volunteer training program.
 Scott has long been interested in birds and dragonflies, having participated in a dragonfly survey for NH Audubon and various “bio blitzes” where volunteers attempt to identify as many natural species as they can during a set time.